Sample letters and reports.

 We advise that you consider what information you are willing to let the LA know.

-If you choose to write an educational philosophy then it is advised that it includes some form of report/provision detail, as a philosophy on its own is often not adequate for the LA.
+If you choose to write an educational philosophy then you must also include an overview of provision as a philosophy on its own is not sufficient.

 Local Authority/Education and Library Board

 I write in response to your request for information about the educational provision for x,y and z.
 I would like to remind you that the EHE guidelines clearly state the Local Authority has no duty to monitor, nor to request information about the educational provision.
 The LA/ELB (delete as necessary) has a duty to respond to any concerns they may have, I have not been notified of any such concern.
 But as a gesture of good will I shall include for you some information about the education provision.
 The information herewith is not exhaustive, and is subject to change at any time.

 I ask that this be the last request the LA/ELB makes for information about the educational provision, I will of course contact you should we need your service.

 My philosophy is that …….(put what your philoshophy is, here are some ideas) A child learns best in their home environment/thrives on a one to one basis/ that an education provided by a parent is more appropriate than one given by a stranger.
 Etc, (put a couple of lines about why you home educate/your philosophy)

 I ensure that x has access to the library as well as books at home, supervised internet access and TV; such as documentaries.
 Workbooks/sheets are used and followed up with discussion (add/ change to make it suit your provision, aim for a paragraph or two).
 (Do not worry about too much fine detail, it is the provision they wish to know about, the levels your child works at are not important here.)